A list of some modern-day protectionist measures, including tariffs, domestic subsidies to exporters, and non-tariff

 6. Illegal Subsidies Another form of protectionism occurs when a country gives a subsidy or support to a domestic export industry.
 This gives the exporters an unfair advantage in the world market.

 1. Subsidy of European airlines.
 For example, European airlines have been criticised for receiving ‘unfair’ support from their government.
 Though European governments respond they were just preventing the airline going bust.
-This article from the Economist, suggests that the practise of subsidising European airlines has been declining.
+This article from the Economist, suggests that the practice of subsidising European airlines has been declining.

 - 3. Calls for tariffs on imports of solar panels from China.
 (China Daily)